 Gabriella Razzano of ODAC welcomed Jeremy Weinstein and Jenny Stefanotti, both from the d.school, to Cape Town for an intensive few days of assessing how the design thinking approach could shape the project.
 Two staff from mySociety also went along — Paul (our Head of International Projects) and Dave (one of our developers) — because we’re keen to understand how the d.school’s approach might improve the way we go about building our new projects.

 Now, at mySociety we already know a thing or two about building civic systems that engage with the public, because we have considerable experience in the field.
-We are expert at combining user experience and current tech to create simple, usable interfaces (see our DIY blog for some example details).
+We are expert at combining user experience and current tech to create simple, usable interfaces.
 We conduct usability tests, we apply A/B testing, and we think hard about what our analytics tell us.
 But actually much of this is reactive, iterative design: it’s being applied after the core product has already been built.

 Design thinking challenges this approach by suggesting that the user on which initial designs are often based is purely imaginary.
 As a result, the site inevitably includes the assumptions and prejudices of its creators.
 This won’t necessarily lead to a bad design — especially if the creators are benign and experienced — but it must fail, by definition, to account for the unexpected things that may motivate or concern actual users.
 The design thinking process attempts to change this by approaching the initial problem in a prescribed way and following a process that isolates genuine, existing requirements.
 This includes, in design thinking terms, processing the initial interviews into empathy maps from which requirements emerge, and which themselves become features that are rapidly prototyped in isolation from other parts of the system.